tusharmishra288/Bank-Customer-Churn-Prediction/README.md

 ## Problem Statement

 A Bank wants to take care of customer retention for its product: savings accounts.
 The bank wants to identify customers likely to churn balances below the minimum balance.
-The dataset havs the customer information such as age, gender, demographics along with their transactions with the bank.
+The dataset has the customer information such as age, gender, demographics along with their transactions with the bank.
 The task would be to predict the propensity to churn for each customer.

 ## Data Dictionary